 The CHS Alliance Verification Scheme offers different approaches to verification, because we recognise there are many types of aid organisations at different stages of their journey to meet the CHS Nine Commitments.

-An organisation completing a verification will automatically assess their performance on key cross-cutting issues mainstreamed across the CHS.
-CHS Alliance uses indicators from the Nine CHS Commitments to develop indexes that reflect how well the organisation performs across three areas:
+An organisation completing one of the verification modalities will automatically assess their performance on key cross-cutting issues mainstreamed across the CHS.
+CHS Alliance uses requirements from the Nine CHS Commitments to develop an index that reflects how well the organisation performs across the area of Protection against sexual exploitation, abuse or harassment (PSEAH).

 While the results of the Self-Assessments belong entirely to the organisations, CHS Alliance secretariat validates, only for the members, the fact that they completed the process.
 They are issued with a letter and a stamp they can use to demonstrate their commitment to the standard.